 Trials to treatments: gene therapy

 Will gene therapy treatments be available in my lifetime?
 And what are the barriers to making them a reality?
-With news that a new gene therapy trial for Parkinson’s is due to start in the UK later this year, we take a look at how far this technique has come.
+We take a look at how far this technique has come.

 Gene therapy, a technique first described in 1972, works by using genes as a treatment.
 The idea is to provide the genetic instructions cells need to change their fate — this could be by replacing a faulty gene with a functional one or providing the instructions the cell needs to make certain protective factors.